Investigating Non-local Features for Neural Constituency Parsing: Conclusion

 \section{Conclusion}

-We investigated non-local features for neural chart-based constituency parsing, using a non-local pattern loss and a consistency loss to augment a local span-based neural parser.
+We investigated graph-based constituency parsing with non-local features -- both in the sense that features are not restricted to one constituent, and in the sense that they are not restricted to each training instance.
 Experimental results verify the effectiveness of injecting non-local features to neural chart-based constituency parsing.
-Equipped with pre-trained BERT, our method achieves 95.92 F1 on PTB and 92.31 F1 on CTB.
+Equipped with pre-trained BERT, our method achieves 95.92\% F1 on PTB and 92.31\% F1 on CTB.
+We further demonstrated that the proposed method gives better or competitive results in multilingual and zero-shot cross-domain settings.